Sandwich ELISA Protocol

 - Coat a 96-well high-binding ELISA microplate with 100µl/well capture antibody – incubate overnight at 4°C.

 - It’s important to ensure the plate used facilitates the binding of high amounts of protein.
 For ELISAs it is recommended to use flat-bottomed plates usually made of polystyrene which enables the binding of proteins via hydrophobic bonding.
 Our protocol is designed for 96-well plates, with 100µl being sufficient per well for reagents and 200-300µl per well used for each wash step.
-Plates need to be incubated with the capture antibody overnight at 4°C.
+While it is possible to coat plates at room temperature with a few hours incubation it is highly recommended to incubate overnight at 4°C.

-- Block plate with 200µl/well blocking buffer – incubate for 1 hour at RT.
+- Block plate with 200µl/well blocking buffer (2% BSA in PBST) – incubate for 1 hour at RT.

 - Add 100µl/well sample or standard diluted in assay diluent.
 Incubate for 2 hours at RT or overnight at 4°C.